Understanding Start-to-Start Task Dependencies (with Examples)

 Home decoration example of a start-to-start dependency

-Imagine you are planning the work on a construction site and have to organise the external decoration of the buildings.
-There are two tasks required for this.
+Imagine you are planning the work on a construction site and have to organize the external decoration of the buildings.
+The project involves two tasks.

 • Task 1: Assemble scaffolding